People's Mojahedin Organization of Iran: Before the revolution

+In the 1960s the MEK created a series of pamphlets designed to outline their worldviews.
+Their work "The Portrait of a Muslim" is thought to be the "first book in Persian" to systematically interpret "early Shiism as a protest movement against class exploitation and state oppression."
+The group's early ideology asserted that science, reason, and modernity were compatible with Islam.
+They adopted the concept of class struggle from Karl Marx but rejected being labeled as Marxists or socialists as they believed in the spiritual dimension of human beings, a concept incompatible with Marxist philosophy.
+During this period, the MEK's ideology embraced class struggle and historical determinism but rejected the denial of God.

 According to Katzman, the MEK's early ideology is a matter of dispute.
 While scholars generally describe the MEK's ideology as an attempt to combine "Islam with revolutionary Marxism", today the organization claims that it has always emphasized Islam, and that Marxism and Islam are incompatible.
+Despite their Marxist influence, the group never used the terms "socialist" or "communist" to describe themselves.
 Katzman writes that their ideology "espoused the creation of a classless society that would combat world imperialism, international Zionism, colonialism, exploitation, racism, and multinational corporations".
 The MEK's ideological foundation was developed during the period of the Iran revolution.
 According to its official history, the MEK first defined itself as a group that wanted to establish a nationalist, democratic, revolutionary Muslim organization in favour of change in Iran.

 Historian Ervand Abrahamian observed that the MEK were "consciously influenced by Marxism, both modern and classical", but they always denied being Marxists because they were aware that the term was colloquial to 'atheistic materialism' among Iran's general public.
 The Iranian regime for the same reason was "eager to pin on the Mojahedin the labels of Islamic-Marxists and Marxist-Muslims".